 23. Party All Night at a Legendary Nightclub

-If you don’t want to sit for an entire concert or prefer a party scene, plan to spend a night at one of the many incredible nightclubs scattered throughout the Las Vegas Strip.
-From hotels and resorts to standalone spots, you almost can’t walk ten feet without passing a nightlife gem.
+If you don’t want to sit for an entire concert or prefer a party scene, plan to spend a night at one of the many incredible nightclubs in the Las Vegas Strip.
+You almost can’t walk ten feet without passing a nightlife gem, from hotels and resorts to standalone spots.

 So, strap on those stilettos and prepare your heart for the rumblings of E.D.M. bass drops, blood-pumping beats, and a steady-flowing supply of beverages.
-Las Vegas didn’t become the party capital of the world without its onslaught of nightclubs and bars.
+Las Vegas didn’t become the world’s party capital without its onslaught of nightclubs and bars.

 Some of Vegas’ more popular nightlife spots on The Strip include Drai’s Nightclub, Tao Nightclub, Hakkasan, Foundation Room, and Gold Diggers.
 Other popular nightclubs among visitors elsewhere in the city include Lavo Casino Club, Marquee, Omnia, and Stoney’s Rockin’ Country.

 24. Visit the Welcome to Fabulous Las Vegas Sign

 Address: 5100 Las Vegas Blvd S, Las Vegas, NV 89119